 - Go to slide 4 out of 5

 - Go to slide 5 out of 5

 Both the samples are added to a gel, which is then filtered through a cartridge.
 The gel separates the proteins in each sample and the lab looks for oligoclonal banding.

-One or less bandings found in the CSF is normal.
+If results are normal one or less bandings will be found in the CSF.

-Results are considered abnormal if there are 2 or more bandings found in the CSF and not in the blood serum.
+If results are abnormal there are 2 or more bandings found in the CSF and not in the blood serum.
 This may indicate multiple sclerosis (MS).
-CSF oligoclonal bands are found in 83% to 94% of patients with definite MS. Other causes of oligoclonal banding in CSF include encephalitis, meningitis, Guillain-Barré syndrome, polyneuritis, headache, and other conditions.
+CSF oligoclonal bands are found in 83% to 94% of patients with definite MS. Other causes of oligoclonal banding in CSF include encephalitis, meningitis, Guillain-Barre syndrome, polyneuritis, headache, and other conditions.